Medical Editor: John P. Cunha, DO, FACOEP

-Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.
-Causality of side effects is sometimes difficult to determine because adverse effects may result from the underlying disease.
+Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared with rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

-Clinical Trials Experience with PROCYSBI
+Clinical Trials Experience With PROCYSBI

 |Adverse Reaction||Immediate-release cysteamine||PROCYSBI|

 |(n = 41)

 |(n = 43)

 |Anorexia/loss of appetite||5||2|

+The following adverse reactions have been identified during post-approval use of immediate-release cysteamine bitartrate.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.